devcontainers/spec/proposals/secrets-support.md

 #### **Input format**
 Best way to pass secrets would be through a json/env file, where in the file path is supplied in a command line argument `--secrets-file`.

-Today the devcontaners CLI commands accept remote environment variables of the format name=value.
+Today the devcontaners CLI [commands accept](https://github.com/devcontainers/cli/blob/5c81479f0342947dd3e52a5984b9150e5feb8fd6/src/spec-node/devContainersSpecCLI.ts#L114) remote environment variables of the format name=value.
 However that format may not work as it is here, since in many cases the secret values may span multiple lines.
-One value to workaround that problem is by base64 encoding the values.
+One way to workaround that problem is by base64 encoding the values.

 Example secrets file:
 ```